← /learn

 2. Compete in HackAPrompt or Gray Swan Arena.
 Time-bound events force iteration speed.
 Top placements become resume material that gets you accepted into the application-only programs.

-4. Microsoft Copilot and Google AI VRP for traditional vulnerability skills applied to AI surfaces.
+4. Microsoft Copilot, Google AI VRP, and xAI for traditional vulnerability skills applied to AI surfaces.
 The payouts are higher, the scopes are stricter, and the findings tend to look more like classic web/infrastructure bugs.

 The single biggest mistake I see new researchers make: submitting prompt-injection findings to Google's AI VRP, which explicitly excludes them.
 Read the scope first, every time.